Ready Mix Concrete (RMC) for Modern Construction

 Q. What is ready mix concrete?

-Q. How long can RMC be used?
+Q. How long can ready mix concrete be used after delivery?

 Ans.
-Typically within 60–90 minutes.
+Typically within 60–90 minutes, depending on weather and mix design.

-Q. Is RMC suitable for houses?
+Q. Is ready mix concrete suitable for house construction?

 Ans.
-Yes, especially for slabs and columns.
+Yes, especially for slabs, columns, and foundations if logistics allow.

 Ans.
-Yes, it speeds up construction significantly.
+Yes, it speeds up the process by eliminating on-site mixing delays.

-Q. What happens if delayed?
+Q. What happens if RMC is not used in time?